Blackwellrbrt167/Honeypot-Lab-Project/01_Honeypot_Setup.md

 This document will captures the step-by-step process of setting up the honeypot environment, including VM creation, installation, configuration, and verifiction

-## Step 1: Virtal Machine Creation
+## Step 1: Virtual Machine Creation
 **Action:** Created a new Ubuntu Server 22.04 VM in VirtualBox/VMware **Specs:** 2 CPU, 4 GB RAM, 20 GB disk
 **Network Mode:** Bridged or NAT with Port Forwarding